sohail-c/project1/project1.md

 ### Group Decision: Incremental Development
 We decided on Incremental Development.
 The stakeholder is familiar with us, flexible with timelines, and open to making changes or adding features in the future, which aligns with the Incremental approach of building a core version with features being added overtime.

+### Alternate Choice: Agile
+One alternate choice we had was the Agile model.
+We decided against this because the evolving nature does not seem as urgent.
+The chronological nature of ID ensures a more polished final product, while allowing for future updates.
 ---

 ### Scenario #3